Last Updated on December 31, 2022

 Loom and Leaf by Saatva

-At the heart of the mattress is a layer of 5 lb visco-elastic memory foam that provides support while molding to the contours of your body.
-A high-density foam layer underneath provides a supportive base, and the top memory foam layer and organic cotton knit top adds extra comfort.
+The Loom & Leaf mattress has a 5 lb visco-elastic memory foam layer that hugs the body and provides support.
+It also has a high-density foam layer for a sturdy base, with a top memory foam layer and organic cotton knit top for added comfort.

 Further reading: Read our full-length Loom & Leaf review.